Autarkieguide

 4. Medical devices – For a safe journey

-CPAP devices for sleep apnea: A continuous power supply overnight is vital
+CPAP devices for sleep apnea: A continuous power supply overnight is vital.

-How to calculate your consumption
+Here's how to calculate your consumption

-Power (W) x operating time (h) = energy consumption per day (Wh)
+Power (W) x Operating time (h) = Energy consumption per day (Wh)

 • LED light (10W) for 5 hours → 50Wh

-• Cooler (50W) for 12 hours → 600Wh
+• Cooler box (50W) for 12 hours → 600Wh

 • Laptop (60W) for 3 hours → 180Wh